-If your organization is REGISTERED in another state and you have NOT completed your first fiscal year operating in Massachusetts, you must send in the following to register your organization to legally conduct business:
+If your organization is based in or was created in another state another state and your initial FYE date is in the future, you must send in the following to register your organization to legally conduct business:

 - A copy of the organization's charter, articles of organization*, agreement of association, instrument of trust, or written statement of purpose, whichever is applicable;